vartomi/gui-tool/README.md

    > The -w or --watch option is just a help for you.
 In this case you will see in the console `watching...` and when you change the example `gui.yml` specification file the application will be regenerated and refreshed in the opened browser automatically.

-   > If you would like to open the application in browser in one step, you can use `-o <browser_name>` option.
-For example with usage of alias: `$ gui-tool run --open chrome`
+   > If you wouldn't like to open the application in browser in one step, you can use `-q` or `--quiet` option.

    > Not only the development version of the application can be started, but the builded version too.
 With `-p` or `--prod` flags the tool will start the production server as well.
-And if the `-o` or `--open` flag is also set with the `<browser_name>`, then the development and the production version of the application will be opened in two different tabs.
+In this case the development and the production version of the application will be opened in two different tabs.

  6. Every application should be tested, therefore gui-tool prepares the environment to test the newly generated ExtJS application with Siesta.
 The skeleton for the ExtJS components' test is generated with the `generate` command also, we just need to open the test page to check them:

     `$ gui-tool test`

+    > With option `-r` or `--run`, the tests can be run in console mode and afterthat a report file will be generated with test results. **Bryntum Siesta Standard required!**

 <a name="specification"></a>
 ##**How to specify?**